jduckles/ccdocs/README.md

 ![](https://jduckles-dropshare.s3-us-west-2.amazonaws.com/Screen-Shot-2017-04-27-11-53-50-7WagERkTtw.png)

-You can edit the template and set default fonts and styles in the template and they will be applied through to the PDF.
+You can edit the LibreOffice template and set default fonts and styles in the template and they will be applied through to the PDF.
 You can even generate letterhead by adding a logo.
 Note that the template can be empty, but the styles for *Body Text*, *H1*, *H2* etc should be configured in the template.odt file to suit your needs.

 ## Requirements
 Basic setup and makefile for using python cookiecutter to build templated documents.